 7) Focus on your child’s strengths.

-It is easy to get caught up in focusing all of your energy into what your child is not doing well.
+It is easy to get caught up in focusing on what your child is not doing well.
 But you also need to remember to foster your child’s strengths.
 For instance, if your child shows a strength in math, make sure that you are also spending time working on math skills and providing your child with challenges and lots of positive feedback.
 If your child is athletic, continue to do after school activities that help them develop these skills.

-When you are trying to address an area of challenge, it is easy to focus all of your time on improving that area.
-But it is important to your child’s self-esteem to be engaged in activities and skills that make them feel competent and strong.
+When trying to address a challenge, it is easy to focus all of your time on improving that area.
+However, for your child’s self-esteem to grow they need to engage in activities and skills that make them feel competent and strong.
 Self-esteem is doing well, and knowing you’re doing well.
 It is also important that children have a positive outlet for their energy.
 So even if your child is struggling in school, continue those extracurricular activities that they love and feel passionate about.

 If your child has been diagnosed with ADHD, check out our online parenting course, Creating Calm.
 We talk about all things ADHD and give you simple, science-backed tools to support you and your child!